Free Shipping from $25

 But you need to add in some base.
 So you need to mix in some 9N in with the 9A.

-Should I use regular base or extra coverage base?
+Regular base or extra coverage base?

 In general, the extra coverage bases are only for women with very thick, dark hair which is very resistant to grey hair coverage.